transientskp/tkp/documentation/source/database/assoc.rst

 .. graphviz:: assoc/many2many.dot

-As shown above, many-to-many association grows quadratically in complexity, as every possible combination of sources results involved in the association results in a new lightcurve.
+As shown above, many-to-many association grows quadratically in complexity, as every possible combination of sources involved in the association results in a new lightcurve.
 Further, assuming that neither the sky nor the telescope configuration change significantly from observation to observation, it's likely that subsequent measurements will also result in many-to-many associations, doubling the number of lightcurves at every timestep.

 It should be obvious that the scenario described is untenable.
 Instead, all